The Very Best of Robert Palmer

-The Very Best of Robert Palmer is a 1995 compilation album by English singer Robert Palmer.
-It was re-issued in 1997 with the addition of "Addicted to Love '97".
+The Very Best of Robert Palmer is a compilation album by English singer-songwriter Robert Palmer, released by Capitol Records on 16 October 1995.
+It features a collection of his singles from 1978 to 1994, plus the new single "Respect Yourself".
+The album was reissued in 1997 with a re-recording of Palmer's 1985 hit single "Addicted to Love".